-He has earned part of his income from poems, playwriting, painting and acting.
-Jim Morrison worked for several years as a veterinary medical photographer for Glasgow University Veterinary Medical Hospital & School.
-In 1969 he opened Scotland's first Hippie Arts & Crafts shop, Happy Daze in Maryhill, Glasgow.
-He attended Strathclyde University, gaining a BA degree in Arts & Social Sciences.
-He was a board director of The Scottish Society of Playwrights, for whom he produced play-readings; and a founding member of The Glasgow Film & Video Workshop, now Glasgow Media Access Centre and a founding director of Pan African Arts Scotland.
-As Artistic Director of The Immediate Theatre Company, he produced and directed plays and play-workshops.
+I earned my income from poems, playwriting, painting and acting.
+I worked for several years as a veterinary medical photographer for Glasgow University Veterinary Medical Hospital & School.
+In 1969 I opened Scotland's first Hippie Arts & Crafts shop, Happy Daze in Maryhill.
+I attended Strathclyde University, gaining a B.A. in Arts & Social Sciences.
+I was a director of The Scottish Society of Playwrights for whom I produced play-readings; and a founding member of the Glasgow Film & Video Workshop, now Glasgow Media Access Centre and a founding director of Pan African Arts Scotland.
+As Artistic Director of the Immediate Theatre Company, I produced and directed plays and play-workshops.

-His translation of The Lysistrata of Aristophanes has been published by Immediate Arts.
-James Morrison's poems and short stories have been published in various magazines and anthologies, and broadcast on radio and television.
-His collection of poems Scottish Zen Samurai has just been published by Immediate Arts.
+I was co-initiator of the project to save the Dowanhill Church in Hyndland, for conversion into Cottiers Theatre.
+I was editor of the literary magazine Ma Boheme, news magazine Horse Feathers, comic False Nose, and the visual and performance arts publications Immediate Magazine and Immediate News.
+My translation of The Lysistrata of Aristophanes has been published by Immediate Arts.
+My poems and short stories have been published in various magazines and anthologies, broadcast on radio and television.
+My collection of poems Scottish Zen Samurai has been published.
+Iím author of The Snark Was A Boojum: Structuralism & Semiology.

 IMMEDIATE ARTS, Flat 1/2, 33 Kirkland Street, Glasgow G20 6SY